 Three main differences between ER nurse vs ICU nurse

-- An ER nurses have personalities that work best in a disorganized environment.
-They work best during chaos, and because of this, ER nurses have developed teamwork and proper intuition.
+- ER Nurses have personalities that work best in a disorganized environment.
+They work best during the chaos, and because of this, ER nurses have developed teamwork and proper intuition.
 ER nurses already know what to do when a trauma patient is brought to the emergency room and manage to work through such difficult cases.

-On the other hand, ICU nurses must work on a well-organized environment.
+On the other hand, ICU nurses must work in a well-organized environment.
 ICU nurses would appreciate shifts that are well-organized, structured and a place where they could work without any distractions or hiccups.

-- Similar to their workplace, ICU nurses work on an organized manner.
-There isn’t a single ICU nurse that is not meticulous (and may be borderline OCD).
+- Similar to their workplace, ICU nurses work in an organized manner.
+There isn’t a single ICU nurse that is not meticulous (and maybe borderline OCD).
 Checklists of medications are their companion and highlighted grids are to be seen, which drips to titrate, when to draw blood for laboratory and when to check on the vital stats of a patient.

 ER nurse, do not have any luxury to be meticulous.
 Their time are only devoted to assess, react and move on.
 They need to move fast and do not have the time to make checklists.
 If they do, they might just bid goodbye to their patients or might aggravate their patient’s condition.